 "I work hard to create material that appeals to the whole family," he says, "and I often hear from parents, teachers and even high schoolers who tell me they enjoy the songs as much as kids do."

 Based in Austin and endorsed by the Texas Commission on the Arts, Lucas has performed at the Texas state capitol, the National Zoo, the Austin City Limits Music Festival, Moody Gardens, and well over 1,000 elementary schools across the country.

-Lucas makes another Grand Prairie appearance on Saturday, September 27, at Central Park.
+Lucas makes another Grand Prairie appearance on Saturday, Sept.
+27, 2014, at Central Park.
 Flight of the Monarch celebrates the annual migration of the monarch butterfly.
-Central Park is located at State Highway 161 & Arkansas Lane and Warrior Trail.
-This spectacular FREE event includes monarch butterfly releases, kite flying, a Kid-Zone with bounce houses, arts and crafts, vendors, food, a costume contest and parade for butterfly costumes!
+Central Park is located at State Highway 161 and Arkansas Lane and Warrior Trail.
+This spectacular free event includes monarch butterfly releases, kite flying, a Kid-Zone with bounce houses, arts and crafts, vendors, food, a costume contest and parade for butterfly costumes.